Waterford Historical Society (Connecticut) official seal.

 Waterford Historical Society (CT)

-On November 8, 2025, from 11 a.m. to 2 p.m. the Dirty Blue Shirts living historians return to our Jordan Green historic buildings with a strong focus on the Thanksgiving holiday: What that meant for our mid-19th-century Waterford ancestors: food, family, gratitude for what they had, remembering those who were gone, charity for those who had less.
+On November 8, 2025, from 11 a.m. to 2 p.m. the Dirty Blue Shirts living historians returned to our Jordan Green historic buildings with a strong focus on the Thanksgiving holiday: What that meant for our mid-19th-century Waterford ancestors: food, family, gratitude for what they had, remembering those who were gone, charity for those who had less.

 Harvest to Hearth: Thanksgiving in 1850s Waterford